ncatlab/nlab-content/pages/2024.md

 *  In impredicative [[constructive mathematics]] (such as the [[internal logic]] of a [[topos]]), the positivity predicate can be defined, but it may not satisfy the requisite univeral property of [[adjunction|adjointness]].
 Thus, constructively, not every locale is overt.
 However, even constructively, every [[topological locale]] is overt (so a [[sober space]] is overt regardless of whether it is viewed as a topological space or as a locale).

-*  In constructive [[predicative mathematics]], a positivity predicate is determined uniquely if it exists, but it cannot be defined and so must be given axiomatically, as is done with a [[formal topology]].
+*  In constructive [[predicative mathematics]], a positivity predicate cannot be defined and so must be given as a structure on (predicative data that generate) the locale, as is done with a [[formal topology]].
 Once this structure is assumed, one can then ask whether a formal topology is overt, i.e. whether the axiomatic positivity predicate satisfies the requisite adjointness.

 ## Remarks